-172. BALBI, Gasparo.
+107. BALBI, Gasparo.
 Viaggio dell'Indie Orientali.

 Venice, Camillo Borgominieri, 1590.
 8°.
 With woodcut diagram, headpieces and initials.
-19th century polished tan calf, gilt spine, gilt borders to covers, gilt turn-ins, marbled pastedowns, red edges, silk ribbon bookmark, stamped by binder "Dupré" on front flyleaf. \in 150,000 al-Qatif and Oman that are still in use today" (King, p.
+19th century polished tan calf, gilt spine, gilt borders to covers, gilt turn-ins, marbled pastedowns, red edges, silk ribbon bookmark, stamped by binder "Dupré" on front flyleaf. € 150,000

+First edition of this important travelogue by the Venetian state jeweller and gem merchant Gasparo Balbi, detailing his nine-year voyage from Venice to the Far East between 1579 and 1588, and a work of special historical interest for its eyewitness information about the Arabian Peninsula in this early period.
+In this book, Balbi was "the first writer to record the place names between al-Qatif and Oman that are still in use today" (King, p.
 74).
 His "interest in the area lay in the pearls that came from the oyster beds of which the most extensive are those in the waters around al-Bahrayn, those off the Qatar peninsula and especially those in the western waters of Abu Dhabi.
-Either taking his information first-hand from a local individual or using a navigator's list, Balbi recorded placenames along the coast of modern Qatar, the United Arab Emirates and the Sultanate of Oman" (King, p.
+Either taking his information first-hand from a local individual or using a navigator's list, Balbi recorded place-names along the coast of modern Qatar, the United Arab Emirates and the Sultanate of Oman" (King, p.
 248).
 According to B. J. Slot, "practically none of the names of places on the coast between Qatar and Ras al Khaima occur in other sources before the end of the eighteenth century" (p.
 36).
 The present work is also of the highest significance for including "the first European record of the Bani Yas tribe" (UAE Yearbook 2006, p.
 20), the largest and most important tribe of the Arabian Peninsula, from which emerged both the Al Nahyan and the Al Maktoum dynasties, today's ruling families of Abu Dhabi and Dubai.